DDonts/test_exercise/README.md

     Input: {
         "name": "name of the required case"
     }
-    :return: JSON of history of case.
+    return: JSON of history of case.